osstech-jp/ldapcon2015/paper.md

 # Current Status

- * slapadd, slapcat, slapindex will works
+ * slapadd, slapcat, slapindex will works.
  * LDAP BIND, ADD, DELETE, SEARCH will works.
  * MODIFY, MODRDN does not implement yet.
  * deref search does not implement yet.